awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 + An AWS GovCloud \(US\-West\) account provides access to the AWS GovCloud \(US\-West\) Region and the AWS GovCloud \(US\-East\) Region\.
 For more information, see [AWS GovCloud \(US\)](https://aws.amazon.com/govcloud-us/)\.
 + An Amazon AWS \(China\) account provides access to the Beijing and Ningxia Regions only\.
 For more information, see [Amazon Web Services in China](https://www.amazonaws.cn/about-aws/china/)\.

 The following table lists the Regions provided by an AWS account\.
-You can't describe or access additional Regions from an AWS account, such as AWS GovCloud \(US\) Region or the China Regions\.
+You can't describe or access additional Regions from an AWS account, such as the AWS GovCloud \(US\) Regions or the China Regions\.
 To use a Region introduced after March 20, 2019, you must enable the Region\.
 For more information, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.

 | Code | Name | Opt\-in Status |